Lxtharia/minegrub-theme/README.md

   - If you want to use the update script, copy an arbitrary number of images you would like to use to `minegrub/backgrounds/`.
 You can find some options in `background_options/` but you can also use your own images.
   - If you do not want to use the update script or if you always want to use the same background, you can use `./choose-background.sh` or just copy a custom image to `minegrub/background.png`

-- Copy the folder to your boot partition: (for info: `-ruv` = recursive, update, verbose)
+- Copy the folder to your boot partition: (for your interest: `-ruv` = recursive, update, verbose)
 ```
 cd ./minegrub-theme
 sudo cp -ruv ./minegrub /boot/grub/themes/
 ```
-- Open `/etc/default/grub` with your text editor and change/uncommon this line:
+- Open `/etc/default/grub` with your text editor and change/uncomment this line:
 ```
 GRUB_THEME=/boot/grub/themes/minegrub/theme.txt
 ```